4nd2in/edu/pages/Linux.md

 	- The term Linux is commonly used to refer to the entire #UNIX like operating system of which the Linux #Kernel forms a part.
 However, this is something of a misnomer, since many of the key components contained within a typical commercial Linux distribution actually originate from a project that predates the inception of Linux by several years.
 	- ## Users and Groups
 		- ### Users
 			- Every user has a unique username and a user ID (UID).
-For each user, these are defined by a line in the system file `/etc/passwd`.
+For each user, these are defined by a line in the system file `/etc/passwd`:
+				- _Group ID_: the numeric ID of the first of the groups of which the user is a member
+				- _Home directory_: the initial directory into which the user is placed after logging in
+				- _Login shell_
 - Source
 	- The Linux Programming Interface by Michael Kerrisk
 - Tags